hli13/two-layer-nn/README.md

-# A Two-Layer Neural Network
+# A Neural Network with One Hidden Layer

-In this project, a two-layer neural network is implemented from scratch in Python.
+In this project, a neural network ith one hidden layer is implemented from scratch in Python.
 The model is trained using stocastic gradient descent (SGD) and evaluated on the MNIST dataset.

 ## Dependencies